FluentU Review : Details, Features and What Real Users Have to Say

 Shannon is an early adopter of FluentU—she’s been using it since we only had a Mandarin Chinese program.

-Once we expanded to more devices (FluentU is now available on iOS and Android) she participated in our mobile app beta testing… and never stopped using our platform to improve her impressive repertoire of language skills.
+Once we expanded to more devices, she participated in our mobile app beta testing… and never stopped using our platform to improve her impressive repertoire of language skills.

 Her in-depth FluentU review, linked above, focuses heavily on the mobile app during her beta test experience.
 Her favorite part?
 FluentU’s emphasis on accent marks and tones in our quizzes!